It doesn't pay to pay ransom to hackers: Study

 In Singapore, half of the businesses hit by ransomware from April 2019 to April this year have coughed up the ransom, said Cybereason's study.
 Globally, this is nearly three in five.

-The study polled about 100 businesses here online and about 1,200 around the world in April.
+The study polled about 100 businesses here and about 1,200 around the world in April.

 Extorted companies in Singapore paid ransoms of up to US$14 million (S$18.8 million), with 37 per cent of them paying between US$140,000 and US$ 1.4 million.